 - Wait for 10-15 seconds.

 You may need to repeat this process a few times to get your watch to turn on.
+Also, some readers tell us that they started charging their watches and then repeated these steps.

 Still not working?

 First, gather all your paperwork, including the original receipt (proof of purchase), and then reach out directly to Fossil’s customer support.
-Fossil requires a printed copy of the receipt is required for all warranty repairs.
+Fossil requires a printed copy of the receipt for all warranty repairs.

 Fossil’s warranty currently covers your watch for two years.